dsohk/rancher-devsecops-workshop/docs/part-3.md

 Click `Build Now` to run this pipeline.

-We see the build status in Jenkins Blue Ocean plugin and see the Jenkins worker running the container build job
+We see the Jenkins build job status in Jenkins and we also see the corresponding Jenkins worker running the container build job in `Jenkins-workers` Namespace with job id `spring-petclinic-b6f6771f-ss3vx-fccj4`

 ![Build Job In Action](./images/spring-petclininc-pipeline-buildingstate-underprogress.png)